Topaz2015/MatScript-Sim/README.md

 #MatScript Sim
 An LED Dot Matrix Simulator written in javascript
+As the name suggests, his is not Marquee, its a dot matrix simulator.

-After building LED matrices for long, I decided to build a simulation that can be included on a web page and adjusted as per the requirements.
+After working with physical LED matrices for long, I decided to build a simulation for my javascript training.

 The result is the MatScript Sim written in pure Javascript.
 To emulate RGB colors, randomization has been included so that different semi-random colors can be chosen for both the background and the foreground.

 Attached a test webpage utilizing this small simulation engine.